Armenian Air Force: 21st century

 The Armenian Air Force experienced a major expansion and modernization in 2004–2005.
 It tripled its fixed-wing combat arm through the procurement of ten surplus Su-25 from Slovakia for a total of US$1 million in August 2004.
 These twenty-year-old aircraft – which had not been flown for a decade and required work to re-certify their flightworthiness – were delivered in September 2005.
 The Su-25 receipt was also originally mis-reported as an acquisition of ten Su-27 air superiority fighters, an aircraft the Slovak Air Force never operated.
-Also in 2004, Armenia received a pair of L-39C trainers from each of Russia and the Ukraine, as well as two Il-76 transports from Russia in May.
+Also in 2004, Armenia received a pair of L-39C trainers from each of Russia and Ukraine, as well as two Il-76 transports from Russia in May.

 Recently, there have been unverified reports that Armenia received up to ten Su-27s from Russia in 2006.
 This may have been presaged by an Azeri source which reported in October 2005 that Armenia had bought "10 fighter jets", but that, according to Azeri military sources, only 2-3 of the aircraft were Su-27s; the remainder were purportedly Su-25 jets and Mi-24 attack helicopters.
 Ostensibly, these would have been procured on preferential terms under the provisions of the 2002 Collective Security Treaty Organization (CSTO) agreement.
 To date, however, there has been no confirmation of the receipt of any of these aircraft, and it is possible that any appearance of Su-27s in Armenia may have been a deployment of Russia's own aircraft to its airbase at Yerevan.
 (It has also been pointed out that the Soviets never based Su-27s in Transcaucasia because it was too difficult an environment for them to operate in.
 Armenia's small size limits operational maneuver room and makes it difficult for them to climb to sufficient altitude.)

 In January 2016, Armenian Defense Minister Seyran Ohanyan mentioned that Russia had discussed the possibility of supplying Su-30 fighters to Armenia during a four-day Russian-Armenian intergovernmental commission on bilateral military-technical cooperation.
 Armenia has ordered four Su-30SMs in February 2019, with deliveries expected to begin in 2020.
 The country plans to acquire additional Su-30SM aircraft, according to the Armenian Defense Minister David Tonoyan.
 On 27 December 2019, Armenia has received all four aircraft ahead of schedule.
 In August 2020, negotiations were under way to acquire a new batch of Su-30SM fighters, according to Armenian Defense Minister David Tonoyan.
-In March 2021, Nikol Pashinyan, Prime Minister of Armenia, confirmed that Armenia bought Su-30SM fighters without missiles package from Russia.
+In March 2021, Nikol Pashinyan, Prime Minister of Armenia, confirmed that Armenia bought Su-30SM fighters without a missile package from Russia.